 According to the 2011 census, there were 486 dwellings within the parish.
 Since then, there have been development of around 200 homes within the village.
-The predominant typology is detached houses, followed by semi-detached and terraced houses.
+The predominant typology is detached houses, followed by semi-detached and some short terraces.
 There are also a small number of purpose built flats, flat conversions, mixeduse commercial buildings, and caravan or mobile structures1.